 The Granite Creek Property is subject to several royalties.
-The following table summarizes the royalties present on the various properties making up the Granite Creek Property.
+As of the date of the AIF, the following table summarizes the royalties present on the various properties making up the Granite Creek Property.

 Summary of Royalties Related to the Granite Creek Property